Catalog Backend

 # From your Backstage root directory

-yarn add --cwd packages/backend @backstage/plugin-catalog-backend
+yarn --cwd packages/backend add @backstage/plugin-catalog-backend

-do this by creating a file called packages/backend/src/plugins/catalog.ts
+create a file called packages/backend/src/plugins/catalog.ts

-with
+with contents

-contents matching catalog.ts in the create-app
+matching catalog.ts in the create-app template.

 With the catalog.ts